status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-monitor.md

 # Validator monitoring

+!!! note ""
-> **Note:** This feature is available from `v23.1.0` onwards - earlier Nimbus versions included a preview version this feature behind a feature flag without enabling it by default.
+    This feature is available from `v23.1.0` onwards - earlier Nimbus versions included a preview version this feature behind a feature flag without enabling it by default.

 The validator monitoring feature allows for tracking the life-cycle and performance of one or more validators in detail.